 An experienced attorney will work with you to estimate the value of these damages so that you can receive funds to compensate you for your loss and help you heal.
 You should provide your attorney with important documents such as accident reports, medical records and hospital records relating to the deceased person and his or her survivors, as well as pay stubs relating to the deceased person.

 Contact the legal team at Friedman, Domiano & Smith Co., L.P.A. to learn more about your potential for recovery through a settlement or jury trial.
-We look forward to representing you well in court.
+Our Cleveland injury lawyers near you look forward to representing you well in court.